Quantum Bayesian Inference in Quasiprobability Representations: Visualizing Quantum Inference via QPR

 Firstly, with transition arrows we depict negative (positive) quasiprobabilities with cooler (warmer) shades.
 Furthermore, these negative (positive) arrows will be drawn with dashed (solid) lines.
 A colour legend is included in FIG. \ref{fig:colourbar}.

-Secondly, in order to get a sensing of how irreversible a forward map is and which states it tends to erase toward, we add coloured ``bubbles'' around the \textit{output} side (denoted $\{a'_j\}$) of every graph for a given $S^\chn$.
+Secondly, in order to get a \ed{sense} of how irreversible a \textit{forward} map is and which states it tends to erase toward, we add coloured ``bubbles'' around the \textit{output} side (denoted $\{a'_j\}$) of every graph for a given $S^\chn$.
 The intensity and colour of the bubbles are weighted according quasiprobability distribution of the state $\chn[\one/d]$.
-Hence, one should expect that these bubbles are coloured uniformly for all unital maps.
+Hence, one should expect that these bubbles are coloured uniformly for all unital maps \ed{(and thus, for all reversible maps too)}. \ed{Visually speaking, the most irreversible maps would be those for which these coloured bubbles correspond exactly to the colour of the transition arrows that are drawn toward them (see FIG. \ref{fig:SWAP} for an example of this).}\footnote{The equivalence in colour is a statement of irreversibility since it implies $\chn(a'|a) = \hat{\rf}(a')$.
+Thus $\sum_{a}\chn(a'|a)q(a) = \hat{\rf}(a')$ for all $q(a)$, which is just to say the channel irreversibily erases all information about the input.}

-Thirdly, a similar feature is added for the retrodictive transition graphs, drawn for $S^{\petz}$ matrices.
+Thirdly, a similar feature is added for the \textit{retrodictive} transition graphs, drawn for $S^{\petz}$ matrices.
 Crucial for understanding the Bayesian inverse is the reference prior.
-Hence, for Bayesian inverting transition graphs we add coloured bubbles on the \textit{input} (denoted $\{a_j\}$, that is, the input of the \textit{forward} map) side of the graph, weighted according to the distribution of $\rf$.
-Finally, for simplicity, we stick to channels acting on qubits.
-We also use the most canonical choices of frames for both DW ($r,s$ starting from $0$) and SIC-POVM representations (consolidated in \eqref{canonSP}).
+Hence, for Bayesian inverting transition graphs we add coloured bubbles on the \textit{input} (denoted $\{a_j\}$, that is, the input of the \textit{forward} map) side of the graph, weighted according to the distribution of $\rf$. \ed{For simplicity, we describe channels acting on qubits and use the most canonical choices of frames: \eqref{canonDW} for DW (with $r,s$ starting from $0$) and \eqref{canonSP} for SIC-POVM representations.
+We employ these frames for all the numerics found in this paper.}

-\subsubsection{Fully Reversible \& Fully Irreversible}
+\subsection{Fully Reversible \& Fully Irreversible}

 As depicted in Figures \ref{fig:perm} and \ref{fig:hadaarbi} (found in Appendix \ref{app:graphs}), we observe the provable property that $S^{\hat{\mathcal{U}}_\rf} = S^{\hat{\mathcal{U}}} = (S^{\mathcal{U}})^\text{T}$, for unitary channels $\mathcal{U}$.
 The Bayesian inverses simply reflect the transition trajectories back, doing so with equal probability and negativity and regardless of what reference prior is chosen.
 More interesting features occur for non-unitary channels.
 We may write any CPTP map as a dilation defined by a global unitary $U$ acting on an extended state space $\mathcal{H}_A \otimes \mathcal{H}_B$ for which the input system $\bullet_A$ and an environment or ancilla $\beta_B$ is defined: